foxglove/docs/docs/2-visualizing/3-layouts.md

 ---
 title: Layouts
+description: Arrange Foxglove panels into custom layouts to tackle your visualization and debugging workflows.
 ---

 import AccountRequiredHeader from "../../src/components/docs/icons/AccountRequiredHeader";

-Configure and arrange [Foxglove panels](TBD) into custom layouts to better tackle your visualization and debugging workflows.
+Arrange Foxglove [panels](TBD) into custom layouts to tackle your visualization and debugging workflows.

 Layouts allow you to have the ideal tools ready for the task at hand.
 A perception engineer may develop layouts for calibrating various sensors, a planning engineer may have a few for visualizing different routing algorithm outputs, and a controls engineer may build one for plotting robot kinematics.